PauloAguayo/Faster_RCNN_HT/README.md

 - '-rec' (optional): Route, name and output video format.
 - '-cal' (optional): Action variable.
 Option for un-distort images, like fisheye lens.
 - '-lim' (optional): Variable to warn about an overcrowding.
 Default = 5 (people).

+# Instructions
+Once you enter the parser variables (like in example), the program will require you to select the area to be measured through points, like a polygon.
+Those are 3 as a minimum.

+Next,

 # Example
 $ python main.py -m Faster_RCNN/frozen_inference_graph.pb -l Faster_RCNN/labelmap.pbtxt  -i GOPRO.mp4 -g